-- A. The expert possesses not only professional expertise of the business, but also the knowledge and experience necessary to provide work requested by management in regard to the assessment of internal controls. - B. When asking an expert for an assessment, management should clarify the basic requirements for the assessment to be performed by the expert.
-This understanding should cover the details of the assessment procedures, the period of time for which the assessment is performed, scope of assessment, number of samples, and so forth. - C. In order to clarify the details of the assessment procedures and the work content, management should clearly define the matters to be included in the expert's report. - D. Management should check the progress of the expert's work on a regular basis. - E. Management should review the expert's work to assess whether the basic requirements have been fulfilled.
+- A. The expert possesses not only professional expertise of the business, but also the knowledge and experience necessary to provide work requested by the management in regard to the assessment of internal controls. - B. When asking an expert for an assessment, the management should clarify the basic requirements for the assessment to be performed by the expert.
+This understanding should cover the details of the assessment procedures, the period of time for which the assessment is performed, the scope of assessment, number of samples, and so forth. - C. In order to clarify the details of the assessment procedures and the work content, the management should clearly define the matters to be included in the expert's report. - D. The management should check the progress of the expert's work on a regular basis. - E. The management should review the expert's work to assess whether the basic requirements have been fulfilled.